-In New Zealand we are lucky to be able to enjoy and celebrate our diversity, but this is not so in many other parts of the world.
-In 1966 the date of March 21 was proclaimed by the General Assembly of the United Nations to be The International Day for the Elimination of Racial Discrimination and the reason this date was chosen is because this was the date of the Sharpeville massacre.
+In 1966 the date of March 21 was proclaimed by the General Assembly of the United Nations to be The International Day for the Elimination of Racial Discriminationopens a new window and the reason this date was chosen is because this was the date of the Sharpeville massacre.

 Sharpeville is in South Africa, and on 21 March 1960 police opened fire on a crowd of about 20,000 people who were protesting against the apartheid "pass laws".
 Some 69 people were killed, including children, while around 180 were injured.
 Apartheid in the Rainbow Nation has since been dismantled, but the fight against racial prejudice and discrimination continues around the world.

-- Find Ethnic groups in Christchurch in CINCH, our community information database.
+- Find Ethnic groups in Christchurchopens a new window in CINCH, our community information database.

-- Try a book in another language or learn a new language online
+- Try a book in another languageopens a new window or learn a new language online.